djplaner/memex/journal/todays-note.md

     - Which first week of school was hotter?
   - [ ] Digital Technology
     - [ ] Pre AI book(s)
+- General memex/planning CASA
+  - How to integrate
+    - APSTs
+    - Oz curriculum

 ### Follow ups